Stability, Efficiency, and Contentedness of Social Storage Networks: Conclusion and Future Work

-In all our discussions on bilaterally stable networks as well as efficient networks, we have assumed that any pair of agents can potentially form a link.
+\myworries{In all our discussions, we have assumed that any pair of agents can potentially form a link.
 In scenarios where agents do not necessarily trust all agents in the network, our results on bilateral stability extend to every clique (of mutually trusting agents) in the network.
-If not all agents trust each other, we may use an extension of Hall's marriage theorem \citep{hall1935representatives} to aid independent observers determine whether it is possible to form an efficient network or not.
+If not all agents trust each other, we may use an extension of the Hall's marriage theorem \citep{hall1935representatives} to aid independent observers determine whether it is possible to form an efficient network or not.}

-Note that, if we had used the concept of {\em{Pairwise Nash Stability}} as defined by \cite{goyal-pairwise-nash} and had applied the mutual consent requirement for deletion too, we would have the same results we have obtained in this paper.
+\myworries{Coming to the solution concept, if we had used the concept of {\em{Pairwise Nash Stability}} as defined by \cite{goyal-pairwise-nash} and had applied the mutual consent requirement for deletion too, we would have the same results we have obtained in this paper.
 This is because the mutual consent requirement for addition and deletion overrides the requirement for Nash equilibrium.
-We are currently working on modifying the definition of {\em{Pairwise Nash Stability}} as defined by \cite{goyal-pairwise-nash} to have mutual consent only for link deletion, and Nash equilibrium for link addition.
-Looking at strong and coalition-proof Nash equilibria \citep{duttamutuswami}, strong pairwise stability \citep{jackson2005strongly}, and farsighted equilibrium \citep{Dutta-Farsighted}, are also future research directions.
+We are currently working on modifying the definition of Pairwise Nash Stability to multiple other scenarios.
+Looking at strong and coalition-proof Nash equilibria \citep{duttamutuswami}, strong pairwise stability \citep{jackson2005strongly}, and farsighted equilibrium \citep{Dutta-Farsighted}, are also future research directions.}